NewRay99/fireregsco/README.md

 The migration creates three tables in Supabase:

-1. `leads` - Stores lead information (name, email, etc.)
+1. `sales` - Stores lead information (name, email, etc.)
 2. `status_tracking` - Records status history for each lead
 3. `status_workflow` - Defines allowed status transitions

 ## Preferred Date Migration Instructions

-The `preferred_date` field in the Supabase leads table has been updated from `TEXT` to `TIMESTAMP WITH TIME ZONE` for improved date handling.
+The `preferred_date` field in the Supabase sales table has been updated from `TEXT` to `TIMESTAMP WITH TIME ZONE` for improved date handling.
 Here's how to handle the migration:

 ### 1. Database Schema Changes